mattpap/masters-thesis/sphinx/src/groebner.rst

            3
     (x + 3) ⋅(x + 7)

 Now we can clearly see the common factors of the input polynomials.
-Although utilization of |groebner| bases algorithm for computing GCDs of univariate polynomials is very fancy, there are much more efficient algorithm for this purpose.
-In SymPy we use heuristic GCD algorithm (over integers and rationals) and subresultants (over other domains).
+Although utilization of
+|groebner| bases algorithm for computing GCDs of univariate polynomials is very fancy, there
+are much more efficient algorithms for this purpose.
+In SymPy we currently use heuristic GCD algorithm over integers and rationals, and subresultants over other domains.

 Moreover, |groebner| bases can be used to compute greatest common divisors of multivariate polynomials (see [Cox1997ideals]_).
 The algorithm reduces the problem of finding the GCD of